Ataxia Diagnosis & Treatment

 • MRI (Magnetic Resonance Imaging) – An MRI is used to examine the brain for any abnormalities or damage that could be contributing to ataxia, such as strokes, brain tumors, or degeneration of the cerebellum.

-• CT scan (Computed Tomography) – A CT scan may be used in emergency situations or if an MRI is not available.
+• CT scan (Computed Tomography) – A CT scan may is used in emergency situations or if an MRI is not available.

 3. Genetic Testing